 Ingredients

-Raspberries: use fresh raspberries to make the Charlotte Royale or replace them with other fresh seasonal fruits such as strawberries.
+- Fresh raspberries: You can replace them with other fresh seasonal fruits such as strawberries.

 How to make Charlotte Royale